AlexBrightwater/shellconfig/README.md

 - Have ZSH installed (best unconfigured)
 - Have dir ~/repos
 ### Usage
 Get the .shellconfig.sh and throw it into your ~.
 Then, execute it
+Alternatively, you can just clone the repo yourself and then execute the shellconfig.sh

 ## SSH
 If you encounter problems with your ssh agent, remove: